 Additional parameters of importance include:

-external_link – links to ESA’s Rosetta 3D Simulator for the current vstp (2-days period), using the reconstructed trajectory – this configuration provides context to the observations.
+external_link – links to ESA’s Rosetta 3D Simulator for the current vstp (2-days period), using the reconstructed trajectory – this configuration provides the context of the observations

 target_name – standard name of the objet, IAU spelling (a few observations are not related to 67P)

-measurement_type – measured quantity provided as a UCD (all data are calibrated in radiance)
+measurement_type – measured quantity provided as a UCD (all measurements are calibrated in radiance)

 Reading spectral cubes and displaying information